Corporate Governance & Equalities Training

 Modern definitions of equality and diversity are introduced here with a focus on what those at the top should be thinking about in terms of equality of process, equality of choice and equality of outcome for those they employ and those they seek to serve.
 The module has a hard headed focus upon the economic considerations and demographic facts which dovetail with these definitions bringing about constant change and challenges for those in a governance role

-The Equality Act 2010 is obviously the starting point but we drill down here into other related statutes and old European directives, all which in cumulative terms shape the legal responsibilities and rights of those at the top.
-We examine three important key concepts here after defining new forms of discrimination and detrimental conduct.
+The Equality Act 2010 is the starting point but we drill down here into other related statutes, the cumulative terms shaping the legal responsibilities of Directors and Governors.
+Building on the latest definitions of discrimination and detrimental conduct we explain the importance of The Duty of Care.
+The Burden of Proof and Vicarious Liability.

-A “hands on” practical audit of your corporate approach to equality and diversity issues is facilitated here with the aim of identifying existing good practice, areas for improvement and matters requiring urgent top level priority action.
-Participants will take away a clear understanding of what needs to be done by them and others when they return to the organisation.
-And will have a clear idea about external sources of help, advice and information to assist them in this post course activity.
+A “hands on” practical audit of your corporate approach to equality and diversity issues is facilitated with the aim of identifying existing good practice, areas for improvement and matters requiring urgent top level priority action.
+The audit has a focus upon: –

 • The Governing Body